-- A Good access from indoor to outdoor, with integration of ramps into the design where necessary - $({f B})$ Where possible link indoor habitable spaces with outdoor space - $\bigcirc$ Practical dimensions that allow for recreation or seating
+- Good access from indoor to outdoor, with integration of ramps into the design where necessary - B Where possible link indoor habitable spaces with outdoor space - C Practical dimensions that allow for recreation or seating

 - 21. Provide direct access from primary habitable living spaces (such as lounge or dining areas) to private or communal outdoor spaces (or balconies in the case of upper floor apartments). - 22.
 Provide balconies as outdoor living space where access to ground floor private open space is not possible. - 23.
 Higher density developments are encouraged to consider use of the roof as communal outdoor living space. - 24.
 Outdoor spaces should offer privacy to users, and be orientated to maximise sunlight access. - 25.
-Consider the need to provide for summer shade, through methods that integrate with the design of the space such as tree cover, eaves, verandas or balconies. - 26.
 Provide for functional outdoor living space by carefully considering the dimensions and location of the space.
-Wide or square spaces (i.e. ones that allow for the placement of outdoor furniture) are more efficient than long and narrow spaces. - Include screening devices and strategic landscaping to increase privacy, limit outlook into adjacent private properties or prevent the space from being directly overlooked by neighbouring properties. - 28.
+Wide or square spaces (i.e. ones that allow for the placement of outdoor furniture) are more efficient than long and narrow spaces. - 26.
+Include screening devices and strategic landscaping to increase privacy, limit outlook into adjacent private properties or prevent the space from being directly overlooked by neighbouring properties. - 27.
 The size of any communal space should correspond to the number of residents it is intended to serve and be equally accessible to use by all units.
-It should also encourage opportunities for social interactions between users by incorporating seating, barbecue, sporting or play equipment into the design. - 29.
-Provide screening where unit balconies adjoin to increase privacy. - 30.
+It should also encourage opportunities for social interactions between users by incorporating seating, barbecue, sporting or play equipment into the design. - 28.
+Provide screening where unit balconies adjoin to increase privacy. - 29.
 Solid screening should be considered for any balconies large enough to be used for storage of bicycles and/or large items.